-Policy 1.4.2 Sanitary Sewer: The Village shall administer the level of service standard for sanitary sewer consistent with applicable federal, state and Palm Beach County regulations. system's rated capacity shall be at least 111 percent of "maximum day flow" of the preceding year.
+Sanitary Sewer: The sanitary sewer system's rated capacity shall be at least 111 percent of "maximum day flow" of the preceding year.
 The sanitary sewer generation standard shall be 93 gallons per capita per day maximum 3 month daily average based on the total population served.
 The effluent standard shall be as required by governing state and federal authorities (Florida Department of Environmental Protection and Federal Environmental Protection Agency).
 State law requires that planning for capacity increase commence when the treatment facility capacity is projected to be reached in five years, the facility be in the design phase when the treatment facility capacity is projected to reached in four years and the facility shall be in for permit when the treatment facility capacity is projected to be reached in 3 years.
 The sludge standard shall be as required by governing state and local authorities (Florida Department of Environmental Protection and Palm Beach County Solid Waste Authority).
 [Scrivener's note: The per capita generation standard reported at page A-49 of the Palm Beach County EAR is 70 gallons per capita per day.
 However, the actual generation is about 71 gallons based on the Acme service area population as given in the 1994 Capacity Analysis Report prepared by Hazen and Sawyer, P.C.]

-Policy 1.4.3.
-The level of service for stormwater management shall require Drainage: Aall residential and nonresidential development and redevelopment to shall adequately accommodate runoff to meet all federal, state and local requirements.
+Drainage: All residential and nonresidential development and redevelopment shall adequately accommodate runoff to meet all federal, state and local requirements.
 Wellington hereby adopts the water quality standards included in Chapter 62 F.A.C. and shall ensure that stormwater shall be treated in accordance with the provisions of Chapter 62, F.A.C. in order to meet receiving water standards in Chapter 62 F.A.C.
 One inch of runoff shall be retained on site.
 Post-development runoff shall not exceed peak pre-development runoff.

-Policy 1.4.4 Solid Waste: The solid waste disposal system shall maintain a level of service of a minimum of five years capacity based upon the Village's generation rate.
+Solid Waste: The solid waste disposal system shall maintain a minimum of five years capacity.
 For Wellington planning purposes, a generation rate of 7.1 pounds per person per calendar day shall be used.
 [Scrivener's note: This is the standard used by Palm Beach County as reported at page 40 of the Capital Improvements Element 1996 Evaluation and Appraisal Report.]